hashicorp/katakoda/terraform-use-modules/step2.md

 In order to use most modules, you will need to pass input variables to the module configuration.
 The configuration that calls a module is responsible for setting its input values, which are passed as arguments in the module block.
-Aside from `source` and `version`, most of the arguments to a module block will set variable values.
+Aside from meta-arguments such as `source` and `version`, most of the arguments to a module block will set variable values.

 On the Terraform registry page for the AWS VPC module, you will see an `Inputs` tab that describes all of the [input variables](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/2.21.0?tab=inputs)